top of page

 photo by J Stevens

-As a film producer, Wayne has created work with The City of Toronto, Soulpepper Theatre, Fall for Dance North, Esie Mensah Creations and others.
-Notable projects include A Revolution of Love, TESSEL, Body So Fluorescent and the forthcoming A Queer’s Guide to Spiritual Living supported through the Inside Out Film Festival + OUTtv Outspoken Documentary Fund.
+Wayne has produced work for The City of Toronto, Soulpepper Theatre, Fall for Dance North, and Esie Mensah Creations.
+He has supported the development of 17+ short films through his company Dresser Drawer and has received funding from The Canada Council for the Arts, The Toronto Arts Council, The Ontario Arts Council, and The National Film Board of Canada.
+Notable projects include: "A Revolution of Love", "TESSEL", "Body So Fluorescent", and "A Queer’s Guide to Spiritual Living" supported through the Inside Out Film Festival + OUTtv Outspoken Documentary Fund.

-Up next: He can be seen in the feature films The Players written and directed by Sarah Galea-Davis and Longing written and directed by Savi Gabizon where he plays opposite Golden Globe © Winner Richard Gere.
-Wayne is currently adapting his solo show, fastLOVE, into a short film set to premiere in 2024.
+Up next: He can be seen in the feature films "The Players" written and directed by Sarah Galea-Davis, "Sharp Corner" written and directed by Jason Buxton, and "Longing" written and directed by Savi Gabizon, where Wayne plays opposite Golden Globe © Winner Richard Gere.

 bottom of page